-You will have to improve site speed, make your site mobile friendly, create easy navigation and site structure, and optimize your URL structure, Robots.txt, and XML Sitemap under technical SEO.
+You must improve site speed, make your site mobile friendly, create easy navigation and site structure, and optimize your URL structure, Robots.txt, and XML Sitemap under technical SEO.

 All these practices help your site reach its full potential and will ultimately improve the ranking of your site.